STYLE‑FRAME PROTOTYPE

 for clear legal ownership.

-When the U.S.‑based AI studio offered me to help shape the visual identity of a new upcoming animated docu‑series, the brief sounded simple:
+When the U.S.-based AI animation studio Native Foreign invited me to contribute to the visual development of an upcoming animated documentary series, the initial brief was deceptively simple:

 “To make it look more like the FLEE reference, unique look away from anime.